timohe/ethTicTacToe/README.md

 # ethTicTacToe
 Simple TicTacToe game with betting on the Ethereum Blockchain

+# Todo
+-In smart contract: only accept play() if the field is empty, else throw event handle that on frontend.
+-test if join works
+-test if payouts work

 ## Get environment ready
 1. open geth
 `$ geth --datadir ~/privateEthTestnet --networkid 3107 --fast --rpc --rpccorsdomain="*" --rpcapi eth,web3,personal,net,miner,admin`